top of page

 What should you do if your child is not receiving the provision set out in their EHCP?

-Firstly, discuss any problems with your child’s SENCo and head teacher.
+2. Firstly, discuss any problems with your child's SENCo and headteacher.
 You might be able to find a quick solution with the school.

-If this does not resolve matters and your child is not receiving the special educational provision specified in their EHC plan, you should put in a formal complaint to your LA, not your child’s school.
+4. If this does not resolve matters and your child is not receiving the special educational provision specified in their EHC plan, you should file a formal complaint with your LA, not your child's school.

-Failure to deliver the special educational provision in an EHC plan is a very serious matter and may result in a child missing out on education all together, so if completing your LA’s complaints process is not appropriate or would take too long you may wish to consider judicial review instead.
+Failure to deliver the special educational provision in an EHC plan is a very serious matter.
+It may result in a child missing out on education altogether.
+If completing your LA's complaints process is not appropriate or would take too long, you may wish to consider judicial review instead.

 If you are having difficulties getting the support you need because the EHCP is not specific enough, you need to ask for an early annual review of the EHCP and use this process to improve the detail in Section F.